The Link Between Perfectionism, Anxiety and Depression

 If a person feels “not good enough,” dichotomous thinking can drive them to perfection in attempts to quiet that fatally flawed feeling.
 Everything short of perfection can pick at that wound and be intolerably painful.

-- Work on discovering what might be driving you to perfection and/or making you feel like an abject failure.
-Expose and heal related old wounds and question unhealthy core believes or audio tapes that run in your mind.
+Work on discovering what might be driving you to perfection and/or making you feel like an abject failure.
+Expose and heal related old wounds and question unhealthy core beliefs that run on a loop in your mind.

 - Ann Silvers